Navigation

 Who decides if the Indian Act applies to someone’s estate?

 ISC can usually reach a determination without going to court.
-However, if the situation is complicated, witnesses may have to testify and the minister will review the file.
-Some cases may reach the B.C.
-Supreme Court.
+However, if the situation is complicated, witnesses may have to testify, and the minister will review the file.
+Some cases may reach the BC Supreme Court.

 What are the steps to challenge or change a will under the Indian Act?